Manchester City Centre Is Full Of Great Things To Do!

 Visit the Manchester Art Gallery

-I did not visit at the best time as a lot of exhibitions had finished, the Museum was full of activity and preparation for forthcoming events, one I am particularly excited about is the Fashion and Freedom Exhibition that starts in May.
+I did not visit at the best time as a lot of exhibitions had finished.
+However the Museum was full of activity and preparation for forthcoming events, one I am particularly excited about is the Fashion and Freedom Exhibition that starts in May.

 However as a first time visitor I was still blown away by the structure and mix of modern and traditional features of the Gallery, and the Modern Japanese Design exhibition was worth visiting for.